 I love their site because it is very interactive and makes learning more interesting!
 They don’t make you learn a lot of information at once.
 Instead, it breaks it down in chapters and introduces only a few vocabularies each time.
 Then, it tests your memory using multiple choice and fill-in-the-blanks.
 Finally, it ends off with a listening comprehension, where you learn how the words are now used in the context of a real conversation.
 It really is an all-in-one interactive package that makes learning fun!

 Step 2: Find a Language Partner

 Once you have started to grasp some basic grammar and vocabulary, it is time to find someone to practice with you!
 This is really key because you need to practice your new knowledge and to not forget what you had just learned.
 Personally, this is my favourite part because I like meeting and helping people, so this is killing two birds with one stone.

 In my How to Make Friends Abroad post, I already mentioned that language exchange is a great way to learn from locals.
 Since you are also teaching someone your native tongue in exchange to practice theirs, it’s a win-win situation and you both learn something for free!
 For many years, I have used Conversation Exchange to help me find a language partner when I am in a new city.
 They have a ‘country’ option where you can scout for someone who is located where you currently reside in.
 However, if you prefer an online conversation, they can also do that too!

-Step 3: Practice makes Perfect!
+Step 3: Practice Fluency

-* This post contain affiliate links, which means that if you decide to enrol in the program, I’ll receive a small commission that goes toward supporting the website.
+* This post contains affiliate links, which means that if you decide to enrol in the program, I’ll receive a small commission that goes toward supporting the website.
 However, all opinions are my own, and I thank you for your support.